NotAnyMike/darknet/README.md

 1. (Optional) Install OpenCV with ffmpeg support using [these instructions](https://github.com/NotAnyMike/darknet_EUFS#Installing-OpenCV-with-ffmpeg-Support).

-	NOTE: This step is required if you'd like to pass videos/camera input into the program for object detection; it is highly recommended
+	NOTE: This step is required if you'd like to pass videos/camera input into the program for object detection; however, OpenCV tends to have problems with CUDA so if you have CUDA installed, skip this step.
 2. Clone this repo
 3. In the `darknet_EUFS` folder, modify `MakeFile` based on [these instructions](https://github.com/AlexeyAB/darknet#how-to-compile-on-linux)

+	NOTE: If you have CUDA installed, make sure OPENCV is set to 0.
 4. Compile it using `make`
 5. Download stable weights from here and add the downloaded `weights` directory to the `EUFS` directory